7 Lower Body Strength Exercises With Weights

 women performing goblet squat as example of lower body strength exercises

-How To Do Goblet Squats
+How to Do a Goblet Squat

-Targets: Legs, quads, hamstrings, butt and calves.
+Targets: Legs, glutes, quads, hamstrings and core.

 women performing split lunges as example of lower body exercises for strength

-How To Do Split Lunges
+How to Do a Split Lunge

-Romanian Deadlift
+3. Romanian Deadlift (RDLs)

 standing women performing romanian deadlifts with dumbbells

-How To Do Romanian Deadlifts (RDLs)
+How to Do a Romanian Deadlift

-1. Stand with feet hip-width apart, holding a dumbbell in each hand in front of your hips (palms facing in towards your body).
+1. Stand with your feet hip-width apart, holding a dumbbell in each hand in front of your hips (palms facing in towards your body).

 Targets: Glutes, hamstrings, hips, core, and all the stabilizing muscles in your back and shoulders.